ETHICS IN BIOLOGY SYLLABUS

 I. TITLE: Ethics in Biology

 A comprehensive study of current ethical issues in biology, including topics in genetics and biotechnology, reproductive technology, species conservation, use of natural resources, and medicine and human/nonhuman interests.
 Understanding and application of value choices and ethics is emphasized.
-(3 hours of lecture/discussion; Prerequisites - Completion of two semesters of undergraduate laboratory science)
+(3 hours of lecture/discussion) Prerequisites - Completion of two semesters of undergraduate laboratory science.

-IV.
+III.
 COURSE OBJECTIVES:

 You shall be able to: